 Morristown College: 1881-1989.
 Morristown, Tenn.
 Hard times forced the school to merge with Knoxville College in 1989, becoming Knoxville College-Morristown Campus.
 Knoxville had its own issues and closed the school in 1994.
 Three years later, Knoxville lost its accreditation.
 In 2015, the college suspended classes until fall 2016 but never reopened.
 It remains indefinitely closed.

 Mary Holmes College: 1892-2004.
-Jacksonville, Miss.
+West Point, Miss.
 Having started as a high school for girls, it became a two-year private college in 1959.
 Financial problems forced the school’s board to declare bankruptcy and close in 2004.

 Lewis College of Business: 1928-2013.
 Detroit.
 The first HBCU in Michigan, Lewis specialized in business-related majors.
 It closed in 2013.